 The use of symmetry creates the effect in an obvious manner, while asymmetrical designs soften or even avoid focalization.
 For example, it is common to create symmetry at a front entrance to a home, especially using shrubs.
 Such an attempt is not always, however, without its drawbacks.
 What happens when the growth of one of the shrubs outstrips that of the other?
 Even if you can keep them on an even footing via pruning, this may entail more landscape maintenance than you desire in the long run.

-Note that, in a landscape design context, "balance" refers to the consistency of visual attraction, or lack thereof.
+Note that, in a landscape design context, "balance" refers to the consistency of visual attraction or lack thereof.
 Consistent visual attraction is achieved through symmetry; if the designer’s intention is to avoid the monotony of this kind of balance, asymmetrical plans will be implemented, instead.
 While it may seem a contradiction in terms to novices, landscape designers do speak of "asymmetrical balance," as well as of "symmetrical balance."

 It is easy enough to remember the definition of "focal point" if you associate it with the word, "focus."
 An item that is distinguished from the other items in a group as being the "focus" (noun) is the center of attention.
 Likewise, when you "focus" your thoughts on something, you are directing your attention to that particular thing, to the exclusion of others.

-What Can Serve as a Focal Point?
+What Can Serve As A Focal Point

 With the movement and sound they provide, garden fountains are one of the best hardscape features to use in creating focal points, capturing one's attention on a number of levels.
 But on a purely visual level, many homeowners prefer yard art.
-Quality is obviously a consideration here.
-Tastes, however, will vary.
+Quality is obviously a consideration here; tastes, however, will vary.
 You will see both tasteful garden art and far-out garden art used as focal points.

 When Intended Focal Points Do Not Work